ollej/shoutbridge/README.md

  * Possibly change to a transport gateway using XEP-0100: Gateway Interaction
  * When time is the same as the current time, don't prepend time to message.
  * If room hasn't been created when joining, accept default room configuration.
- * Move plugin command matching code to XmppBridge.trigger_plugin_event
  * Add priority sorting to plugin triggering.
- * Load plugin method should use reflection on plugins to find out commands, and handler methods.
  * Away presence could hide user on forum
  * Log all exceptions to file.
  * HelpPlugin